 For the injured student:

-Injury is such a great lesson in ego.
+Injury is such a great lesson for the EGO.
 Have you ever had that feeling where you know you can do something, but you also know that if you do it, you will be in pain?
-Having an injury in yoga teacher training means that sometimes the student might have to opt-out of practicing, or going deeper or more fully into a pose.
+Having an injury in yoga teacher training means that sometimes the student might have to opt-out of practicing, of going deeper or more fully into a pose.
 Sometimes that can be harder than anything.
 When practicing as intensely as one does in yoga teacher training, the student will be humbled either way.
-Because practicing and hurting themselves further will result in opting out more.
-Being a yoga teacher is a huge responsibility, and if a student is sore, they will learn how important it is to practice mindfully.
-Leading a class full of people through poses, it is up to the teacher to do that safely.
-The cues one gives to their students are often responsible for injury, or lack thereof.
+Because practicing and hurting themselves further will result in opting out even more.

 For the rest of the students:

-The example of a hurt student reinforces the lesson, every body is different.
+The example of a hurt student reinforces the lesson that everybody is different.
 All the examples of old injuries and their causes often come to the same body parts, low back, knees, shoulders and more.
 Yet, most people injure themselves in different ways.
 And the compensation and working around the injuries are also different.
 It shows that the same anatomy cues do not work for everyone.
 Having a student with limitations in class allows the other students to experience the need for extra time and consideration for injuries.

 For the teacher and the lessons:

 An injury in class can be one of two things.
 It can reinforce his/her teachings and beliefs in their adjustments and hands-on assists.
 Or, it can support them in discovering new material and help them to open their minds to new ways of teaching.
 Many doctors prescribe yoga for therapy.
 If the yoga teacher trainer is knowledgeable in this, she/he can support the student in rehabbing their injured body.
 This would be yoga in action, teaching more than what was expected for this journey.